d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

   Sources: https://www.ncsc.gov.uk/collection/vulnerability-management/understanding-vulnerabilities
            https://en.wikipedia.org/wiki/Vulnerability
   ### Firewalls
+A piece of software (usually) that filters the information that enters and leaves in a system.
+They can be used to block malware.
+A DNS server can act as a firewall to block certain connections.

   ### Phising
+Impersonating a company or an individual to retrieve information or send malware.
+The most common type of phising is via emails that impersonate companies and try to make the user click on a link to get infected with malware.

   ### Port (in networks)

   ### IP address (v4 and v6)

   ### Social engineering
+Using social knowledge to gain

   ### Asset (in the context of the case study)